RosenHe/FPSBreakOut/README.md

 # FPSBreakOut

- 1.Added crosshair GUI, balls spawn from crosshair location 2.fixed orientations of most gameworld objects/physics 3.Added collision effect for boxes
+ 1. Added crosshair GUI, balls spawn from crosshair location
+ 2. fixed orientations of most gameworld objects/physics
+ 3. Added collision effect for boxes
+ 4. boxes now move towards player when hit!

 More details in the changelog.txt.

 TODOs:
+- boxes need to stop falling and become platforms when reaching a plane
+- player dies when falls to ground, has number of starting lives
 - mid-air movement of player is not active, will need to add this
 - A Score Board.
 - Opening Scene and Ending Scene.(I do the art later. please contact me if you have something specific)